 Standalone Result File Processing¶

 Another approach is to deploy Scanafi to a host within the targeted network segment and execute it with parameters intended to scan the local subnet then output results to a JSON file.
-Upon completion, the results file can be sent to a central location for import into Venafi Cloud using the WebSDK API.
+Upon completion, the results file can be sent to a central location for import into Venafi as a Service using the WebSDK API.
 The executable and result file can then be removed from the target machine.